kennyt/sailnote.js/README.md

 # API

-There are two simple methods exposed if you want to use javascript to go to the next slide.
+There are two simple methods exposed if you want to use javascript to navigate slides.

 to go to next:
 ```javascript